-• Child Development and Play - Both RELP and RELP Plus had positive effects on child development and play.
-RELP proved significantly impactful on all outcomes measured.
-The study found a 0.45 effect size for overall child IDELA; 0.49 for literacy; 0.45 for numeracy; 0.36 for social-emotional skills; 0.21 for motor skills; and 0.29 for child play.
+Child Development and Play - Both RELP and RELP+ASF had positive, statistically significant effects on child development and play.
+The study found that RELP compared to the control showed a 0.45 effect size for overall child IDELA; 0.49 for literacy; 0.45 for numeracy; 0.36 for social-emotional skills; 0.21 for motor skills; and 0.29 for child play.
 For RELP+ASF, the study found effect sizes of 0.26 for overall IDELA, 0.37 for literacy, 0.32 for numeracy, 0.35 for child play, and no impact on social-emotional or motor skills.
-No statistically significant difference between RELP and RELP Plus was found for any outcome.
+No statistically significant difference between RELP and RELP+ASF was found for any outcome.
 Overall, both activities had positive effects on child development and play.